-Fig. 18 Lowest Desired Signal A to Interference B Power Ratio PA/PB to Maintain Successful Synchronization in Coexisting 5 VBANs Case
+Figure 19 Lowest Desired Signal A to Interference B Power Ratio PA/PB to Maintain Successful Synchronization in Coexisting 5 VBANs Case

 Using 4 units of the jamming system, the superiority of the combination of preamble sequence is compared by simulation.
 All the combinations of preamble sequences are selected in the same family with of the same length while combination of Kasami and Ipatov sequence families is not the subject of this study.
 It was examined for all combinations among preamble sequences for target and jamming systems.